New drug discovery: Protein-protein interactions

 Preparing Antibody-Peptide, Antibody Oligonucleotide or Antibody-Compound Conjugates

 1. Conjugation of DBCO to the Antibody.
 The DBCO-PEG5-NHS was used to react with the NH2 groups on the antibody.
-The inclusion of a PEG5 linker improves the water solubility of the hydrophobic DBCO, introduces a spacer and flexibility between the antibody molecule and the peptide/oligonucleotide or compounds.
-This will alleviate the steric effect of the antibody on the enzymatic reactions.
+The inclusion of a PEG5 linker improves the water solubility of the hydrophobic DBCO, introduces a spacer, and increases flexibility between the antibody molecule and the peptide/oligonucleotide or compounds.
+This will alleviate the antibody’s steric effect on the enzymatic reactions.

 3. Covalent attachment of the peptide/oligonucleotide to the antibody.
-The reaction between DBCO and azide is slow compared to CuAAC reaction.
-The reaction time of 16–18 h in PBS at 4 °C is ideal to increase the final product yield.
+The reaction between DBCO and azide is slow compared to the CuAAC reaction.
+The 16–18 h reaction time in PBS at 4 °C is ideal for increasing the final product yield.
 The DBCO-antibody in the intermediate reaction is stable.

 https://pubs.acs.org/doi/full/10.1021/acs.bioconjchem.5b00613